Speech Recognition and Voice Command have arrived after 25 years of torment (part 2)

 Old tech UI, if used human-to-human, would look like a cross between a bad game of charades and pre-lingual cave people relaying information….
 Catch-Phrase game night at the Homo Habilis family dwelling.

-Now (today), from my perspective as a multi-modal VUI developer (that’s a long way of saying voice/touch/audio/video apps), I’m surprised that mainstream users aren’t more amazed by the current capabilities of simple voice command and complex speech recognition.
+Now (today), from my perspective as a multi-modal VUI developer (that’s a fancy way of saying voice/touch/audio/video apps), I’m surprised that mainstream users aren’t more amazed by the current capabilities of simple voice command and complex speech recognition.

 Why is that?
 What has blinded us to the current awesomeness?
 In Part 1, I answered, “25 years of false promises.”
 Let’s unpack that idea.